-- Understanding how women's lives are affected by the socio-cultural construction of gender, sexual, and racial categories. - Learning how women have used scholarship, art, and activism to express their perspectives and address issues of justice in society and culture. - Learning how to compare, contrast, and evaluate the claims of feminist thinkers from different periods and social locations. - Learning how formations of gender, race, class, and sexuality are interconnected. - Understanding how art, media, and popular cultures are significant areas where social formations of gender, race, and sexuality are contested.
+- --Understanding how women's lives are affected by the socio-cultural construction of gender, sexual, and racial categories. - --Learning how women have used scholarship, art, and activism to express their perspectives and address issues of justice in society and culture. - -- Learning how formations of gender, race, class, and sexuality are interconnected. - --Understanding how art, media, and popular cultures are significant areas where social formations of gender, race, and sexuality are contested.
+These content objectives fulfill social/behavioral and diversity designation course outcomes.
+Assessed by papers, discussion posts, study crew presentations, and structured discussion preparations.
+Critical thinking: